The History of St John’s Church

 The new building was enhanced by furnishings and stained glass, given in the spirit of Ruskin’s essay ‘ The Lamps of Sacrifice’ - ‘the offering of precious things, merely because they are precious, not because they are useful or necessary’.
 Giving to God’s house the beauty and luxury its congregation enjoyed in their own homes, they present them ‘for a memorial that our pleasure as well as our toil has been hallowed by the remembrance of Him who gave both the strength and the reward’.

 Right-hand-images-x-3Described by Pevsner as ‘opulent outside and inside’, the church has baptistery and vestries.
 The south west tower, with its large gabled bell-openings and tall spire, forms a porch.
-The walls are built in rock-faced Ancaster stone with ashlar dressings and articulated with sturdy gabled buttresses and decorative corbel tables below the slate roofs.
+'The walling stone is Upper Carboniferous sandstone and the dressings on the exterior are Ancaster limestone and articulated with sturdy gabled buttresses and decorative corbel tables below the slate roofs.
 The elegant proportions of the interior are matched by the outstanding quality and richness of its detaining and fittings.

 At the west end the intimate space of the little baptistery, with octagonal rib-vault, opens off the narthex.
 From this a triple- arched opening gives access to the impressively spacious nave of five bays, heightened by the introduction of a triforium, a most unusual feature in a parish church of this date and unique in Sheffield.